-For some women, pregnancy makes them pretty "thirsty," if you know what I mean, and that's a perfectly normal and common symptom.
-For others, intercourse is the furthest thing from her mind, which is also totally understandable.
-If you are up for getting down though, is there a time it's not safe?
+For some women, pregnancy makes them pretty "thirsty," and that's a perfectly common symptom.
+For others, intercourse is the furthest thing from their mind, which is also understandable.
+If you’re up for getting down though, is there a time it's not safe?
 When should you stop having sex during pregnancy, if at all?

-Richardson says in an email interview with Romper that women should not have sex if they've had premature rupture of membranes, preterm labor, or placenta previa/low-lying placenta — which causes bleeding during pregnancy — or if she’s had a cervical cerclage.
-An additional reason to stop having sex during pregnancy, according to the APA, is if your partner has an STD — it can affect you and the baby.
+Additionally, Richardson says in an email interview with Romper that women should not have sex if they've had premature rupture of membranes, preterm labor, or placenta previa/low-lying placenta — which causes bleeding during pregnancy — or if she’s had a cervical cerclage.

 What will happen if you do the deed anyway?
 Nothing good.
 “For women who have premature rupture of membranes, having intercourse increases the risk of infection and preterm labor, and if you have a placenta previa or bleeding, having intercourse can cause a hemorrhage or bleeding,” Richardson says.
 Yikes.
 So not worth it.

-However, solo orgasms, even with vibrators aren’t completely off the table, in most cases.
+However, solo orgasms, even with vibrators aren’t completely off the table in most cases.
 Richardson says clitoral masturbation is safe as long as you don’t insert anything inside your vagina, “except for women who have preterm labor, because an orgasm can cause uterine contractions or irritability.”
-So if you do use a vibrator, be sure to only use it on the outside — as long as you don't have preterm labor, of course.
+So if you do use a vibrator, be sure to only use it on the outside.

-Another reason most women don’t have sex throughout pregnancy has to do with comfort levels, according to Richardson.
+However, if the thought of sex makes you want to curl up and hide, this could be because of your comfort levels, according to Richardson.
 This is totally understandable, as it may be hard to get the deed done unless you’re in certain positions, and even then, it can be a little exhausting on your already tired body.
 However, sex improves your mood, and orgasms release oxytocin, the feel-good hormone, which is definitely something everyone needs more of during those last several weeks of pregnancy.
 Richardson also says that having intercourse on a regular basis in your third trimester will improve your chances of going into spontaneous labor, because of “the cervical ripening effects of prostaglandins in semen.”